PDF of this entire webpage 26 May 2025

 Need other information?
 Contact Richard Taylor at richard.taylor(at)marquette.edu or richard.taylor(at)kuleuven.be.

-Selected Presenters: You are responsible for providing copies of handouts for your audience.
+Selected Presenters: You are responsible for providing copies of any handouts for your audience.

 Meetings will be at Blackfriars and Campion Hall.
 ChatGPT says the following: